 - The start and end of the semester change with telescope as illustrated next:

 - NOT, TNG, Mercator: April – September.

 - Liverpool (LT): January – August (a two-month overlap period is adopted at the start and end of each semester, when proposals from both semesters may be observed in order to reduce problems with under-filled observations queues).

-Please, read carefully the following information and recommendations made for each telescope and for large programs.
-There are changes with respect to previous calls for proposals.
+Please, read carefully the following highlights and recommendations made for each telescope and for large programs.
+There are IMPORTANT changes with respect to previous calls for proposals.
 Pay special attention to the new (latex, word, pages) form for the preparation of proposals.

 To submit proposals, see “how to submit” at the end of this document.

 Detailed information about the feature of GTC for this semester can be found on the GTC call for proposals.
 A short summary is provided next:

 - In semester 2019A, no Large Programs are offered.

 - OSIRIS, EMIR, MEGARA, CANARICAM, and HiPERCAM are offered in this call.
 CIRCE is no longer offered.